tango-controls/rfc/15/README.md

 > In Tango V10
-All Commands and Attributes MUST be defined as dynamic i.e. use this API
+All Commands and Attributes MUST be defined as dynamic i.e. use this API.
+High level API MAY provide sense of static entities.